An online writing course spread out over four weeks. Registration for December batches is now open.

 Price: Rs 10,000 + GST, which comes to Rs 11,800.
 (US$ 155).

 You can pay by clicking on one of the buttons below, depending on your preference of batch.

 International customers can use the NEFT facility on the above links for a bank transfer.

-After signing up, you with get a starter email for the course on Friday, November 6.
-Batches run on the following Saturdays: November 7, 14, 21 and 28.
+After signing up, you with get a starter email for the course on Friday, December 4.
+Batches run on the following three Saturdays and one Sunday: December 5, 12, 19 and 20.